What is Cognitive Behavioral Therapy?

 There are plenty of reasons why CBT is such a widely used modality.

-Let’s take a closer look at what cognitive behavioral therapy really is, how it works, and whether it’s right for you.
+Let’s take a closer look at what cognitive behavioral therapy really is, how it works, and whether it’s right for your teen.

 What Are the Key Aspects of Cognitive Behavioral Therapy?